Progress report for ONE21-395

 RTR-BCC |

-- The process of making bokashi grains for composting relies on the ability to dry the wet grain product as it comes from the brewery.
-We rigged up a 55 gallon drum to be a heated dryer but were certainly challenged due to the the wet grain product being allowed to sit too long before being dried.
+1. The process of making bokashi grains for composting relies on the ability to dry the wet grain product as it comes from the brewery.
+We rigged up a 55 gallon drum to be a heated dryer but were certainly challenged due to the wet grain product being oversaturated and being allowed to sit too long before being dried.
 As a result we had to spread out the grains and air dry them, at least to a point where it was dry enough to place back in the 55 gallon drum dryer.

-- For BEAM to achieve optimal fungal domination, it would be critical to have the compost under cover from rainfall or only water the compost when there is not adequate existing moisture (watering dependent on moisture sensor level -- this could likely be done using a low cost moisture sensor connected to a timer which are commercially available).
+2. For BEAM to achieve optimal fungal domination, it would be critical to have the compost under cover from rainfall or only water the compost when there is not adequate existing moisture (making watering dependent on a moisture sensor level could be done using a low cost moisture sensor connected to a commercially available timer).
 Frequent rainfall in the Mid-Atlantic may ultimately be too much moisture for the system as saturation/over saturation is likely to occur too frequently (every 4-6 days on average).

 Education & Outreach Activities and Participation Summary